 This definition of consistency is the one retained by Piccione and Rubinstein (1997).
-The usual interpretation of this definition of consistency is that beliefs should "satisfy Bayes rule whenever possible."
-However, as Piccione and Rubinstein observe, Equation 1 is not innocuous for games of imperfect recall, because there may be instances of the game in which a player finds herself in the same information set more than once.
+The usual interpretation is that beliefs should "satisfy Bayes rule whenever possible."
+However, as Piccione and Rubinstein observe, Equation (1) is not innocuous for games of imperfect recall, because there may be instances of the game in which a player finds herself in the same information set more than once.
 In this case, two different histories of the same information set should no longer be viewed as incompatible events (in the probability theory sense) and the probabilities of these two events should not simply be summed to get the overall probability.